-- Notice that Student 2 has uncomfortable thoughts about the situation or about Student 1, even if— or especially if—Student 1 stays quiet the entire time.
+- Notice that Student 2 has uncomfortable thoughts about the situation or about what Student 1 was doing or saying (or not saying).

-- Encourage Student 1 to say something as simple as “hi”, to demonstrate to Student 2 that at the very least he means to be thought of as friendly.
+- Encourage Student 1 to say something as simple as “hi” to demonstrate to Student 2 that they are at least thought of as friendly.

-NOTE to adults: Keep talking about this idea with your students to help them understand that being silent doesn’t mean others have no thoughts about you.
-From there you can being to explore their social goals.
+NOTE to adults: Keep talking about this idea with your students to help them understand that being silent doesn’t mean others won’t notice your presence or have no thoughts about what you do or say.
+From there, you can begin to explore their social goals.
 What type of thoughts do you want others to have?
 How can you communicate with others in a manner that creates these thoughts?

-Often you will find that at the heart of a pervasively silent student is a lot of anxiety, and often it’s social anxiety.
-Social Thinking offers a variety of other lessons on helping students work through their social anxiety.
+Often you will find that at the heart of a pervasively silent student is a lot of anxiety—often social anxiety.

 Involve Students in the Planning and Goal Setting!

 Involving students in creating lessons can go a long way toward them learning information relevant to them!
 Make sure to ask about their own social goals and work to craft lessons to help them meet those goals.

 Give students the chance to be the teacher.
 Offer the thought and speech bubbles to students and ask them to decide how to use them in the session.
 Have them discuss why having visuals could be helpful for students.
 Ask them to work together in a team to design how to teach you (now the student) about: